-The lack of financial education, especially after COVID-19, has many people at a disadvantage.
-With 80% of people living paycheck to paycheck and under strong financial and employment insecurity, it is critical now more than ever before to increase overall financial knowledge.
-Imagine the advantages that can come with having a strong grasp of how financial solutions work.
-Increased financial education helps individuals make smarter financial decisions, such as paying off debt faster, and investing in assets that grow.
+The lack of financial education, especially after COVID-19, disadvantages many people.
+With 80% of people living paycheck to paycheck and under strong financial and employment insecurity, increasing overall financial knowledge is critical now more than ever before.
+Imagine the advantages of having a strong grasp of how financial solutions work.
+Increased financial education helps individuals make smarter financial decisions, such as paying off debt faster and investing in growing assets.
 The financial landscape is changing at light speed, and some of the shifts can be overwhelming.
-Members need information that is actionable and easy to understand so they can maintain control of their money and plan for their future goals.
+Members need actionable and easy-to-understand information to maintain control of their money and plan for their future goals.
 Meanwhile, employers want to know what they can do to help their employees navigate and alleviate their financial stresses.

-Credit unions have expressed a demand for financial education geared toward their employees and members alike.
+Credit unions have demanded financial education be geared toward their employees and members alike.
 Increasing financial literacy is vital to credit union employers and the community at large; informed employees and members foster a more robust, well-connected community while making smart decisions for their future.
 Community outreach will help grow your credit union’s membership base and boost your ability to attract new members.

 But did you know that it can also help your credit union improve member retention rates?
 You can provide quality experiences and services from well-trained, knowledgeable staff to keep members coming back and feeling valued.